rruimao/ACLS/README.md

 Y<-X %*% beta_true+eps
 ```

-We first apply our proposed methods, randomized gradient descent and gradient descent with intials obtained from CPLEX, to the data.
-We then compare mean square errors (MSEs) of these two methods with MSEs of ordinary least squares method, Huber method and least trimmed squares method.
-Results obtained from the CPLEX on the whole dataset are treated as benchmark.
+We first apply our proposed methods, randomized gradient descent (denoted by ACLS) and gradient descent with intials obtained from CPLEX (denoted by ACLS-h), to the data.
+We then compare mean square errors (MSEs) of these two methods with MSEs of ordinary least squares method (OLS), Huber method with adaptive resistant parameter (denoted by AHR) and least trimmed squares method (LTS).
+Results obtained from the CPLEX on the whole dataset (denoted by ACLS-C) are treated as benchmark.

 ### Randomized gradient descent